saulocpp/FileOps/README.md

 ![Main_Window](https://user-images.githubusercontent.com/82084498/128628818-ebfa6410-7109-4687-9d01-e54cabd425e1.jpg)

 The main window shows the standard 1-2-3 steps of selecting the file(s), operation and running.
-Operations that require extra input will unlock the appropriate fields to be filled.
-The next screen shows a report with basic information of the selected SGYs and allow for saving it to text file.
+New features will expand the section 2 and, as appropriate, the "Extra parameters" fields.
+The following screen shows a report with basic information of the selected SGYs and allow for saving it to text file.

 ![SEGY_Report](https://user-images.githubusercontent.com/82084498/128628826-52ca206d-6d9b-4d39-b158-4c197a1bfa55.jpg)